richchapler/AzureSolutionsDocumentation/docs/Data_Surface_BulkExport.md

 This solution considers the following requirements:

 * "We have hundreds of Data Explorer tables that we want to ready for use with Cognitive Search"
-* "Individual export will take much more human effort than we want to invest"
+* "Individual data export will take much more human effort than we want to invest"

 ## Required Infrastructure
 This solution requires the following resources: